ztraboo/readright/docs/milestone2/README_Milestone2.md

 ### Update: Milestone 2

 Added functionality to the following:
-    -   Search Students - Type in this field to search for student
+- Search Students: Type in this field to search for student
   - The teacher can type out a student's name and the list will filter based on the characters entered
 -   ➕ Icon - Add/register a student to the dashboard
   - Here the teacher can add/register a student to the class
     - When this button is pressed, a pop-up dialog appears prompting the teacher to Add a student.
     - The Teacher will need to add the Student's Fullname, the email, and the username.
     - Pressing Create do the following:
     - Create a new Student User
     - Create a new Student profile where progress is stored.
 Items are set to empty/0 since this is a new profile
     - The student is added the classroom
     - The student password is set to the class code
     - Return the teacher to the dashboard and update the student list to include the new added student
     - Pressing the Cancel button will return the teacher back to the teacher dashboard and NOT create a student
 - Sort Icon - Sort student by name (A-Z, Z-A) or completetion status (High - Low, Low - High).
 The list will update when the selection is pressed.

----

 ### 🏫 Class Dashboard  (Deprecated)